-COULD HOMES BE HIT BY FLYING FRAGMENTS IF MU-NITIONS ARE DETONATED DURING THE BURN?
+COULD ANYONE BE HIT BY FLYING FRAGMENTS IF MU-NITIONS ARE DETONATED DURING THE BURN?

 Department of Defense procedures require identification of the maximum distance that munitions fragments could travel, if detonated.
-Based on the type of munitions previously found in the area of Unit 31, the 75mm high explosive (HE) MKI Projectile is the munition with the greatest fragmentation distance.
-For the purpose of prescribed burning, a nonessential personnel exclusion zone has been established at a distance of 1,873 feet from the interior edge of the unit.
-See dotted line on map below.
+Based on the type of munitions previously found in this area, the 4.5 inch Barrage Rocket is the munition with the greatest fragmentation distance.
+For the purpose of prescribed burning, a nonessential personnel exclusion zone based on the maximum fragmentation distance has been established at a distance of 1,759 feet from the interior edge of the unit.
+See blue dotted line on map below.

 Munitions may detonate during a prescribed burn.
 Only essential personnel are allowed inside the exclusion zone during the burn.
-The Army does not expect any effects to people or structures from flying fragments.
+The Army does not expect any effect to people or structures from flying fragments, but remember to Mind the Signs.